The King and I (1999 film)

 The King and I is a 1999 American animated musical film directed by Richard Rich.
-As of February 2024, it is the only animated feature film produced by Morgan Creek Entertainment.
-Loosely based on Richard Rodgers and Oscar Hammerstein II's 1951 stage musical of the same name, it portrays a fictionalized account of English school teacher Anna Leonowens' historical encounter with king Mongkut of Siam and the royal court.
-The voice cast stars Miranda Richardson and Martin Vidnovic as Leonowens and Mongkut, respectively, with Ian Richardson, Darrell Hammond, and Adam Wylie.
+It is the only animated feature film produced by Morgan Creek Productions, Inc. Loosely based on Rodgers and Hammerstein's 1951 stage musical of the same name, it portrays a fictionalized account of English school teacher Anna Leonowens' historical encounter with king Mongkut of Siam and the royal court.
+The voice cast stars Miranda Richardson and Martin Vidnovic as Leonowens and Mongkut, respectively, with Ian Richardson, Darrell Hammond, Allen D. Hong, Armi Arabe, and Adam Wylie.
 The score, songs, and some of the character names come from the stage musical.
 Screenwriters Peter Bakalian, Jacqueline Feather, and David Seidler took creative liberties with the history and with the source material from the musical in an attempt to make the film palatable to all audiences.

-The King and I was released on March 19, 1999, eight months prior to Anna and the King, a live-action adaptation of the same story.
-The film was panned by critics and earned $12 million at the box office; its gross was seen as disappointing compared to that of other animated films released at the time.
+The King and I was released by Warner Bros. on March 19, 1999, eight months prior to Anna and the King, a live-action adaptation of the same story.
+The film was panned by critics and earned $12 million at the box office against a $25 million budget; its gross was seen as disappointing compared to that of other animated films released at the time.
 The film received five nominations, including the London Critics Circle Film Award for British Actress of the Year for Richardson and the Golden Reel Award for Best Sound Editing in an Animated Feature.